 RESEARCH PROJECTS

-Broadly I am interested in mathematical ecology and in particular I am interested in the dynamics of marine metapopulations and sea lice on salmon farms.
-Below are some short synopses of projects that I have been working on.
+My PhD research was in mathematical ecology and I was particularly interested in the dynamics of marine metapopulations and sea lice on salmon farms.
+Below are some short synopses of projects that I led during my PhD.

 A next-generation approach to calculate source-sink dynamics in marine metapopulations: